 Hazardous substance assessment - Acetone

-This hazardous substance assessment was conducted according to the former Hazardous Products Regulations (HPR).
+This hazardous substance assessment was conducted according to both the former and amended Hazardous Products Regulations (HPR).
 Learn more about the HPR amendments and transition period.

 Identification